Beauty & Fitness

 PHOTOGRAPHED BY ANNIE NICKOLOFF

-To start, Mindful Mercantile stocks the brand Rustic Strength in its refill section, offering either scented or non-scented products from large jars and jugs for customers to fill up and purchase.
-Products’ prices vary, and are calculated by weight (minus their containers).
+Mindful Mercantile stocks the Rustic Strength brand in its refill section, offering scented and non-scented products in large jars and jugs.
+Products’ prices vary and are calculated by weight, minus their containers.

-Kovach’s Mindful Mercantile joins other Greater Cleveland refilleries like Cleveland Refill and Refill Goodness, in a wave of conscious consumerism that’s focused on reducing waste.
-Each concept marks a mission to address a waste problem with local ramifications: A Rochester Institute of Technology study estimates that the Great Lakes experience more than 22 million pounds of plastic pollution annually.
+Kovach’s Mindful Mercantile joins other area refilleries like Norwalk's Common Good Collective and Akron’s Ash House in a wave of conscious consumerism.
+Each concept’s mission addresses a waste problem with local ramifications: A Rochester Institute of Technology study estimates that the Great Lakes experience more than 22 million pounds of plastic pollution annually.

 “Everybody has at least 700 bottles in their home right now that you can easily use, and I bet they’re a lot cuter than some of the other stuff that we get at the store,” Kovach says.
 “I hope there’s a shift.”

 Mindfulness extends to other parts of Kovach’s work in gardening and design.
 Her Conscious Creator brand consultation company offers logo and website design work for local businesses like hers.
-Root Gardening is her kitchen garden consulting company, which installed 10 different gardens last year.
+Her kitchen garden consulting company, Root Gardening, installed nearly a dozen gardens in recent years.
 Kovach says she first fell in love with gardening after her mother died in 2016.

 “It was the one thing that made me feel grounded and alone with my thoughts in all the best ways,” she says.
 “While I have all these different businesses, at the end of the day, the mission is very simple: It’s just mindful consumerism.
 It’s an awareness of what we’re putting in and around us at all times.”